 - Get a financial review

-You may have dental check-up, physical, on your fitness list, but do you include financial review?
+You may have dental check-ups and physicals on your fitness list, but do you include a financial review?
 Many chronic conditions like high blood pressure are related to stress.
 One of the big stresses is financial stress.
-The dentist has convinced many of us that we should have a dental check-up and our teeth cleaned twice a year.
+The dentist has convinced many of us that we should have a dental check-up and have our teeth cleaned twice a year.
 I don’t know about you, but issues have been discovered in my mouth that I couldn’t detect.

 Financial review as a test of financial fitness